RoboArena/RoboGame/README.md

 ![](images/new_font.png)

-- Amina did some cleanups in the code and added documentation
+- did some cleanups in the code and added documentation

-- Amina added a shooting effect.
+- added a shooting effect.

 ![](images/shooting_Amina.png)